asmitbm/contributors-guide/pages/Commit-guidelines.md

 Example:

 ```
-feat: Add blog pages
+feat: add blog pages
 ```

 * Be sure to not exceed 50 characters.
 Maintaining summary lines at this length makes them readable and provides a clear explanation of the change.

-* After adding `tag`, the summary line should begin with a capital letter, unless it begins with a lowercase symbol or identifier.
+* After adding `tag`, the summary line should begin with a lowercase letter, unless it begins with a symbol or identifier.

-* Use imperative present tense ("Add feature" not "Added feature")
+* Use imperative present tense ("add feature" not "added feature")

 * Prefix your commit with one `tag`, to make it easier to know what type of change you have done.
 See the list of **`tags`** below